In this article...

 - Because intentional interference with an expectancy and fraudulent inducements are tort claims against the defendant, not will contests, the penalties included in no-contest clauses of the will in question will not apply to these claims.

-- The deadline to file a will contest claim is 6 months after the admission of a will to probate.
-The statute of limitations for tortious interference with an expectancy is 6 years after the discovery of the facts giving rise to the cause of action if the remedy involves non-probated assets (i.e. the assets of the defendant as opposed to the estate).
-The statute of limitations for fraudulent inducement is 5 years after discovery for non-probated assets.
+- The deadline to file a will contest claim is six months after the admission of a will to probate.
+The statute of limitations for tortious interference with an expectancy is six years after the discovery of the facts giving rise to the cause of action if the remedy involves non-probated assets (i.e., the defendant's assets as opposed to the estate).
+The statute of limitations for fraudulent inducement is five years after the discovery of non-probated assets.